 - 1 bell pepper, sliced (can use any color or a mix)

 - chili powder (optional)

-Add the onions and bell peppers and cook for about a minute on high heat.
+- Add the garlic, ginger, onions and bell peppers to the chicken and cook for about a minute on high heat.

 - Add the curry powder, white pepper powder, and chicken broth to the pan.

 - Cover and cook for about 3 minutes on medium heat until the dish is well combined.
 Add red chili powder or chili oil, if you would like, at this point.